-The entrance fee to the historic area of the park is $7.00 for adults 16 years of age and older; children 15 and younger are free.
+The entrance fee to the historic area of the park is $15.00 for adults 16 years of age and older; children 15 and younger are free.
 This fee provides the visitor with a 7-day entrance permit to Fort McHenry National Monument and Historic Shrine.
 You must keep your entrance receipt to re-enter the park in the 7-day time period.
+America the Beautiful or Fort McHenry annual Passes are alternatives to the above fees.
+All passes can be purchased or obtained at the Visitor Center Information Desk between 9:00 am and 4:00 pm or between 9:00 am and 5:00 pm Memorial Day Weekend through Labor Day.

 Park Annual Pass

 Frequent visitors to Fort McHenry National Monument & Historic Shrine may want to purchase a Fort McHenry Annual Pass.
-This $30 pass provides entrance to pass owner and any three adults arriving in a single private non-commercial vehicle.
+This $45.00 pass provides entrance to pass owner and any three adults.
 The pass is valid for 12 months from the date of purchase.

 Interagency Annual Pass

-The $80 Interagency Annual Pass provides entrance or access to pass owner and three (3) accompanying adults arriving in a single, private non-commercial vehicle at most federal recreation sites across the country.
+The $80 Interagency Annual Pass provides entrance or access to pass owner and three (3) accompanying adults at most federal recreation sites across the country.
 These sites are managed by the U. S. Department of Agriculture Forest Service, National Park Service, U. S. Fish & Wildlife Service, Bureau of Land Management, and Reclamation.
-It can be purchased at the Visitor Center Information Desk or online at http://store.usgs.gov/pass.
+It can be purchased at the Visitor Center Information Desk or online at https://store.usgs.gov/pass.
 The pass is valid for 12 months from date of purchase.

 Interagency Senior Pass

-The $10 Interagency Senior Pass (for those 62 years of age and older) is a lifetime pass available to U.S. citizens or permanent residents.
+The $80 Interagency Senior Pass (for those 62 years of age and older) is a lifetime pass available to U.S. citizens or permanent residents.
 The pass is available only in-person at the Visitor Center and from participating Federal recreation sites or offices.
-It provides entrance or access to pass owner and three (3) accompanying adults arriving in a single, private non-commercial vehicle.
+A $20 Senior Annual pass is also available.
+This pass is valid for 12 months from date of purchase.
+It provides entrance or access to pass owner and three (3) accompanying adults.
 Proof of age must be presented at time of purchase.

 Interagency Access Pass

 This is a free lifetime pass available to citizens or permanent residents of the U.S. who have been medically determined to have a permanent disability that severely limits one or more major life activities.
 These activities may include caring for oneself, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning, or working.
 The pass is available only in-person at the Visitor Center and from participating Federal recreation sites or offices.
-It provides entrance or access to pass owner and three (3) accompanying adults arriving in a single, private non-commercial vehicle.
+It provides entrance or access to pass owner and three (3) accompanying adults.
 Proof of disability must be presented or an affidavit can be signed at the Visitor Center Information Desk.

 The above Interagency Passes replace the Golden Age and Golden Access Passports.
 These passes will remain valid until they are lost or stolen.